Table of Contents

 5) New York’s Naturally Occurring Retirement Communities (NORC) is a phenomenon where a neighborhood or building has a large number of elderly residents.
 Non-profit agencies provide services, such as nursing, case management, housecleaning, and social activities, for these naturally occurring communities.
 Read more about NORC qualifications and benefits.

-6) Starting in Jan.
-2018, New York is offering a paid family leave program that pays certain family members to care for their loved ones (or more accurately, allows them to continue receiving a portion of their salary at their current job).
+6) New York is offering a paid family leave program (effective as of Jan.
+2018) that pays certain family members to care for their loved ones (or more accurately, allows them to continue receiving a portion of their salary at their current job).
 Read about the Paid Family Leave Benefits Law.

 Worth a mention is the New York Elder Caregiver Support Program, which is simply New York's version of the national Family Caregiver Support Program.
 Read more.